1

 Even if you have a great real estate agent, it can take time to land a great offer since most retail buyers want homes that they can move into.
 In other words, they don’t want to be landlords.

-Sell the California Rental to a Cash Buyer or Real Estate Investor
+Sell the Rental to a Cash Buyer or Real Estate Investor

 sell the rental to a cash buyer or real estate investor California

-Selling to a local California cash buyer or real estate investor is your best option if you want to get rid of a rental property with tenants in it.
+Selling to a cash buyer or real estate investor is your best option if you want to get rid of a rental property with tenants in it.

 These potential buyers are really looking for investment properties they can add to their portfolios